Jennydunix/FrontendTest/README.md

 ## Description

-This project is a React application that displays a list of cards.
-Users can click on the cards to view more details in a modal.
-The application also tracks the number of times each card has been clicked, using Redux for state management.
-An analytics page provides a table view of the card click statistics.
+FrontendTest is a React application that showcases card-based content.
+The project demonstrates the use of React, Redux for state management, and Redux Persist to maintain state across page refreshes.
+The project also includes routing using react-router-dom and state analytics using Redux.

 ## Features

-- Display cards with title, content, image, and author details.
+- Card-based layout with click tracking
-- Click on a card to open a modal with more details.
+- State persistence using Redux PersistRouting with react-router-dom
-- Track the number of times each card has been clicked.
+- Analytics page showing click counts for each card
-- Analytics page to view the card click statistics.
+- Modal for displaying detailed card information

 ## Table of Contents